 Highlights: Cautious, Devoted, Lively.

-This dog breed comes from the Shikoku Island of southern Japan.
-They’re one of the main six native Japanese breeds in the Spitz family.
+The Shikoku Inu comes from the Shikoku Island of southern Japan.
+They’re one of the main six native Japanese breeds from the Spitz family.

 Like all the other native Japanese dogs, the Shikokus were originally bred for hunting in the mountainous regions of Japan.
-For this reason, they’re extremely versatile hunting dogs with endurance and speed.
+For this reason, they’re extremely versatile hunting dogs known for endurance, agility and speed.

 With a small stature, pointy ears and a fluffy curly tail, the Shikoku Inu most resembles the Shiba Inu.
 Even so, they’re slightly larger than the Shiba and are officially classified as medium-sized dogs.

-Just recently, this dog breed was officially recognized as an AKC FSS standard breed.
+Just recently, this dog breed had been recognized as an AKC FSS standard breed.
 In addition, the Shikoku Inu has been officially recognized by both the Japanese Kennel Club and the Canadian Kennel Club.

 Highlights: Independent, Loyal, Alert.

 The Japanese Chin is sometimes referred to as the Japanese Spaniel.
-This toy dog breed has a history of Japanese nobility, making them popular among the aristocrats of Japan.
+This toy dog has a long history involving Japanese nobility.
+They were popular among the aristocrats and elite of Japan.

-Although these dogs are named ‘Japanese Chin,’ they are not native to the country.
+Although they’re called the “Japanese Chin,” they may not be native to Japan.
 Historians have a hard time agreeing on where they originally came from and when they arrived.

 Some believe the Chin were given as gifts to Japan from the rulers of Korea in AD 732.
-Others think they may have been given to the Empress of Japan in the 6th century.
-However, most believe that they were, in fact, native Chinese dog breeds.
-No one knows exactly when and where for certain.
+Others think they may have have came from China in the 6th century.
+There is no concrete evidence.

 The Chins are unique because of their naturally crossed eyes, also called strabismus.
-Most dog breeds have two types of coat, the over and under coat.
-However, the Japanese Chin only has the under coat, which can take nearly 2 years to fully grow out.
-When it does, the coat is either black & white or red & white.
+In addition, the Japanese Chin has an under coat that can take nearly 2 years to fully grow out.
+When it does, the coat is either black & white, or red & white.

 Japanese Chin Temperament

 A reason for this breed’s popularity is because of their “cat-like” demeanor.
 For example, they use paws to clean their face and they have an exceptionally good sense of balance – like cats.

 They certainly have their quirks, but that’s all part of their charm.
-You’ll never have a dull moment around a Japanese Chin.
+You’ll never have a dull moment with a Japanese Chin in the home.

 Highlights: Affectionate, Playful, Obedient.

 The Japanese Spitz is a small dog breed originating from the spitz family of dogs.
-They are generally seen as companion dogs and closely related to the white Pomeranian, Samoyed dog and the American Eskimo dog.
+They are generally bred as companion dogs and are closely related to the Pomeranian, Samoyed and the American Eskimo dog.

-Since then, they have grown in popularity because of their favorable temperament and easiness to take care of.
+Since then, they have grown in popularity due to their favorable temperament and easiness to take care of.
 Despite having long fluffy hair, debris and other junk tend not to stick to their coat.

 Japanese Spitz Temperament

-A Japanese spitz will absolutely flourish when included in a family-oriented environment.
-They are very kind dogs and have immense love and loyalty for their owner(s).
+A Japanese spitz will absolutely flourish when included in a family environment.
+They’re very good-natured dogs and show great love and loyalty towards their owners.

-As a result of their undying devotion, they make surprisingly great watch dogs for families.
-If confronted with unfamiliar people, they will bark to warn its family of the approaching intruders.
+As a result of their devotion, they make surprisingly great watch dogs for families.
+If confronted with unfamiliar people, they will bark to warn the family of the approaching intruders.
 However, they aren’t great guard dogs.